-- The Management Committee has overall responsibility for the implementation of the schools PSHCE/ MH/ SRE Policy. - The Management Committee has overall responsibility for ensuring that the PSHCE/ MH/ SRE Policy, as written, does not discriminate on any grounds, including but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - The Management Committee has overall responsibility for reviewing the PSHCE/ MH/ SRE Policy annually.
+- The Management Committee has overall responsibility for the implementation of the schools PSHCE/MH Policy. - The Management Committee has overall responsibility for ensuring that the PSHCE/ MH/Policy, as written, does not discriminate on any grounds, including but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - The Management Committee has overall responsibility for reviewing the PSHCE/ MH/Policy annually.

 - The Headteacher has responsibility for handling complaints regarding this policy, as outlined in the school's Complaints Policy.
-The Headteacher will be responsible for the day-to-day implementation and management of the PSHCE/ MH/ SRE Policy. - The PSHCE lead (Rachel Collins) is responsible for liaising with other staff and professional agencies to devise a suitable scheme of work to ensure a comprehensive PSHCE/ MH/ SRE education that achieves the aims laid out in this policy. - As required by statutory guidance, the Management Committee and Headteacher will consult with parents/carers to ensure that the PSHCE /MH and SRE policies reflect the needs and sensibilities of the wider school community. - Northumberland PRU will work with parents and carers throughout the year and will ensure that parents are routinely kept informed about their right to withdraw their children from PSHCE/ MH and SRE education. - We will ensure that pupils are also involved in the creation of this policy through termly feedback and suggestion forms and/or class discussions.
+The Headteacher will be responsible for the day-to-day implementation and management of the PSHCE/ MH/Policy. - The PSHCE lead is responsible for liaising with other staff and professional agencies to devise a suitable scheme of work to ensure a comprehensive PSHCE/MH education that achieves the aims laid out in this policy. - As required by statutory guidance, the Management Committee and Headteacher will consult with parents/carers to ensure that the PSHCE /MH Policy reflects the needs and sensibilities of the wider school community. - Northumberland PRU will work with parents and carers throughout the year and will ensure that parents are routinely kept informed about their right to withdraw their children from PSHCE/MH education. - We will ensure that pupils are also involved in the creation of this policy through termly feedback and suggestion forms and/or class discussions.

-Aims of the PSHCE/ MH/ SRE curriculum
+Aims of the PSHCE/ MH/ curriculum